 UNITED METHODIST ARCHIVES & HISTORY CENTER:

 The United Methodist Archives Center is a collaboration between the Methodist Library of Drew University and the General Commission on Archives and History for the United Methodist Church (GCAH).
 The Methodist Library holds print materials related to United Methodism and related denominations, including over 50,000 books.
+For more information, click HERE.

 CENTER FOR ACADEMIC EXCELLENCE

 The Center for Academic Excellence (CAE) is a one-stop resource to help you reach your fullest potential.
 With units dedicated to helping you with writing, math and science, the Center provides tutoring for most courses and makes every effort to arrange for tutoring in other courses through special requests.
 Academic coaching is also available to assist students who seek to improve their study and self-management skills.
+During the 2022-2023 academic year, all of these great services are offered both in person and online.

 For more information, click HERE.